This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 While Envoy’s desk booking is functional but transactional, lacking a hybrid coordination layer. deskbird’s approach to desk booking is one of its core strengths: intuitive and fast, letting you book knowing who’s coming in on which days and seeing real-time availability on interactive floor maps.
 Filter by equipment, save favorites, and set up recurring bookings.

-Deskbird is incredibly easy to use and quick to implement.
+deskbird is incredibly easy to use and quick to implement.
 The user interface is clean and intuitive, so our team had no trouble adapting to it.
 Booking desks, checking who’s in the office, and managing our hybrid schedules has become much more organized.
 The setup process was smooth, and the customer support team was responsive and helpful throughout.

 deskbird has native integrations that fit a hybrid workflow